Intelius

-Intelius, Inc. is a public records business headquartered in Seattle, Washington, United States.
+Intelius, Inc. is an American public records business headquartered in Seattle, Washington.
 It provides information services, including people and property search, background checks and reverse phone lookup.
 Users also have the ability to perform reverse address lookups to find people using Intelius’ services and an address.
 Intelius, founded by former InfoSpace executives, was started in 2003.
+It is owned and operated by PeopleConnect, Inc.

 History

 Intelius was founded in 2003 by six former Infospace executives: Naveen Jain, Kevin Marcus, Niraj Shah, Ed Petersen, Chandan Chauhan and John Arnold.
 Intelius submitted plans for an initial public offering on January 10, 2008, but withdrew in October 2010.

 On December 5, 2006, Intelius acquired Bothell, Washington-based IntelliSense Corporation, a background check, fingerprinting and drug screening company.
 The acquisition of Intellisense eventually became TalentWise.
 TalentWise was then spun off to Intelius stockholders in May 2013.
 On April 30, 2009, Intelius acquired Spock, a people-oriented search engine.

 In November 2011, Intelius purchased the Facebook genealogy app Family Builder.
 In 2012, Intelius was renamed "inome" to serve as the corporate umbrella, and the Intelius name was given to the division focusing on background checks.
 By 2015, inome was doing business once again as Intelius.
 On July 1, 2015, Intelius was acquired by private equity firm H.I.G.
 Capital.
 As part of the transaction, Abani Heller replaced Jain as the company's CEO.
 On August 12, 2015, PeopleConnect Holdings Inc., bought the social media business Classmates.com for $30 million.
 The early social media site Classmates.com was created in 1995 to connect school, work and military colleagues.